 According to the American Academy of Orthopedic Surgeons, three muscles or muscle groups are most susceptible to spasms.
 These are the calf muscles (gastrocnemius), the back of your thighs (hamstrings), and the front of your legs (quadriceps).

 There are two leading causes of muscle spasms.
 The first is muscle fatigue aggravated by overstretching, which would make a muscle do more than what we have conditioned it for in layperson’s terms.
 Muscle fatigue, or “altered neuromuscular control,” is the prime pathophysiological cause of muscle cramping.

 The second reason is electrolyte depletion resulting from dehydration.
 Heavily sweating drains vital bodily fluids and electrolytic nutrients, including sodium, calcium, potassium, magnesium, etc.

 Three tips to prevent muscle spasms

 Muscle spasms and cramps are more distracting than dangerous and usually not severe enough to warrant medication.
-Often if you wait, a Spasms will stop on its own.
-However, if the pain becomes unbearable, then the following steps should be followed.
+Often, if you wait, a spasm will stop on its own.
+However, if the pain becomes unbearable, follow the following steps.

 - Stop the activity that triggered the spasms or cramping.

-Gently stretch the muscle that is cramping and keep it stretched until the cramps have ceased.
+- Gently stretch the cramping muscle and keep it stretched until the cramps have ceased.

-Apply heat and gently massage tightened muscles.
-Alternatively, once the muscles have loosened up, applying a cold compress can relieve the soreness.
+- Apply heat and gently massage tightened muscles.
+Alternatively, applying a cold compress can relieve the soreness once the muscles have loosened up.